PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 We then "fill" the array by putting curly brackets `{}` around all the items, and we separate each item using a comma `,`.

-In C, an *array variable* is just an *address*.
-"Addresses" are a number telling us what block of memory something is in.
+Our integers variable is an address to the first item in the array.
+You should think of addresses as being a ***number to a specific byte***.
+A "byte" is 8 bits (a `0` or `1`).

 ![memory continous linear](/Assets/memory_continuous_linear.png)

-Memory is usually layed out in a grid of bytes.
-Each byte having 8 bits of data in it.
-You should think of addresses being a ***number to a specific byte***.
 Although we often represent memory as a grid since that is more space efficient.

 ![memory grid](/Assets/memory_grid.png)

-Even though we think of memory as a "grid", addresses are still a number to a specific byte.s
+Even though we think of memory as a "grid", addresses are still a number to a specific byte.

 ![memory wrap around](/Assets/memory_wrap_around.png)